 Market coupling functions through implicit auctioning, which involves simultaneous calculation of prices and electricity flows between areas in the day-ahead market.
 Market participants on opposite sides of national borders can make bids and offers hour by hour for the next 24 hours, and do not need to reserve grid capacity in advance.
-A common European intraday market is under establishment.

 More closely integrated physical electricity markets require greater harmonisation of technical rules, trading systems and market design.

 The EU’s third energy market package was adopted in 2009, and consists of five legal acts that reinforce and continue the development of the internal markets for electricity and natural gas.
 These replaced the legal acts contained in the second energy market package.

 The main elements of the third energy market package are concerned with unbundling (reducing vertical integration), strengthening independent regulation of energy markets and developing cross-border infrastructure and security of electricity supply.